 The Linehan Artist Scholars Program supports students who distinguish themselves both academically and artistically.
 The arts departments and Selection Committee evaluate students on academic excellence, grade point average, standardized test scores and achievement in the arts.

 To apply for the Linehan Artist Scholars Program, freshmen applicants must complete a Linehan application.
 It is recommended you use Mozilla Firefox or Google Chrome when filling out any UMBC application forms.
 The application and all supplemental materials must be received by January 15th.
 For best consideration, prospective students are advised to do the following: Apply for admission to UMBC (submit a Common Application, high school transcript and standardized test scores) by the early action deadline of November 1st, clearly indicating a major in Dance, Music, Theatre or Visual Arts.

 Applicants in the Visual Arts must submit their on-line portfolios by January 15th.
 Instructions for Visual Arts applicants may be found at the following link: Visual Arts Admissions & Portfolio Process.
 Dance and Theatre applicants must attend an audition on Saturday January 27, 2018 and must contact those departments directly to register for their audition appointments.
 Music applicants must attend one of the following audition dates – Saturday, November 11, Friday and Saturday, February 2 and 3, 2018 and must contact the department directly to register for their audition appointment.
-Details can be found on each department’s homepage link or through the links on the Linehan Artist Scholars homepage.
+Details can be found on each department’s application page whose links are contained in the department’s name above or through the links on the Linehan Artist Scholars homepage.

 Linehan Artist Scholar candidates will be invited to campus for Scholar Selection Day, held in late February, for final consideration.
 Award decisions will be announced in mid-March.